Story About Married Couple Who Learned They Were Twins After Visiting IVF Clinic Was A Hoax [Debunked]

 Various online publications, including the Inquisitr, ran the story yesterday.
 However, it wasn’t long before doubts about the authenticity of the report led many, including Snopes, to take a closer look.

 The story about the married twins and their life-changing discovery came from a single source: an article published on the Mississippi Herald web site on April 13.
 Metro.co.uk, which also published an article about the bogus story, notes that the original article had no byline and cited only anonymous sources.
-It didn’t mention the name of the IVF clinic where the married biological twins supposedly sought IVF treatment.
+It didn’t mention the name of the clinic where the married biological twins supposedly sought IVF treatment.

 The original article claimed that the twins could not be named because of patient confidentiality restrictions and that the doctor’s identity must be similarly hidden to protect the patients.